Use the links below to find out about:

 In accordance with the governing ITB document, legal and regulatory guidelines, the Board of Trustees is responsible for governance, strategic direction and monitoring business performance.

 The CITB Board of Trustees is accountable to the Secretary of State, the Charity Commission and CITB’s beneficiaries.
-Board appointments are made by the Secretary of State for Business, Innovation & Skills for a period of up to four years, renewable for a second term.
+Board appointments are made by the Secretary of State for the Department for Education for a period of up to four years, renewable for a second term.

 Maureen has extensive experience in the construction industry spanning a decade.
 As Forster Group HR Director, Maureen has demonstrated considerable ability to create and implement bespoke business strategies and HR solutions, providing strong leadership both within the business and the wider industry.
 This has been key to the business’ wider growth strategy, which has seen Forster Group continue to drive efficiency, perform successfully year on year, and move into the new markets.